rage/programming-23/data/part-8/1-objects-and-methods.md

 print(book["name"])
 ```

 In both cases we are creating a new _object_.
-In programming, the term has the specific meaning of an independent whole whi, in this case containing some bits of data which are somehow related.
+In programming, the term has the specific meaning of an independent whole, in this case containing some bits of data which are somehow related.
 Being independent means that any changes made to one object will not affect other objects.

 If we were to create two structurally identical representations of books, using dictionaries with identical keys, any changes made to one of them would not have any effect on the other: